-Your overall grade will be based on two exams, the final exam, and the problem sets/assignments.
-Failure to attend class/recitations may impact your letter grade as well.
-The general breakdown is 35% for the final exam, 20% for problem sets/assignments, and 20% or 25% for your two exams.
-Your worse (regular, not final) exam score will count for 20% of your letter grade.
-Your best (regular, not final) score will count for 25% of your letter grade.
-This scheme favors the students and it will help mitigate the effects of a one-time poor performance.
+Method 2: 30% for the final exam, 25% for assignments, and 20% or 25% for your two exams.

+Your worse (regular, not final) exam score will always count for 20% of your letter grade.
+Your best (regular, not final) exam score will always count for 25% of your letter grade.
+These two methods favor the students and it will help mitigate the effects of a one-time poor performance.